jump-dev/MathOptInterface.jl/docs/src/index.md

-was designed for 1960's punchcards and inspired by the column-row input notation of FORTRAN despite the (near) obsolescence of these technologies.[^2] Although it has since been  extended to problem classes such as nonlinear and stochastic linear programming, MPS is also restrictive in the problems it can represent.
-This led to the development of the Conic Benchmark Format[^3], rather than a new extension of the MPS format.
+was designed for 1960's punchcards and inspired by the column-row input notation of FORTRAN despite the (near) obsolescence of these technologies.[^2] Although it has since been  extended to problem classes such as nonlinear and stochastic linear programming, MPS was not designed with extensibility in mind.
+This has led some authors (such as [^3]) to conclude that developing a new format is easier than extending the existing MPS format.

 The LP file-format also dates back to the work of Orchard-Hays who attempted to correct the ''mistakes'' of the MPS file-format by creating a human-readable,